5 school-aged children chatting in a corridor

 What does ‘recovery’ from early stuttering really mean?

-In a recent study, Einarsdóttir and her colleagues reviewed 23 longitudinal studies to examine the persistence and/or recovery rates in children who stutter.
+In a study, Einarsdóttir and her colleagues reviewed 23 longitudinal studies to examine the persistence and/or recovery rates in children who stutter.
 They found a mean recovery rate of 58.7% across studies.
 But they also found reported recovery rates ranging from 6.3% to 94%!

 One reason for this startling inconsistency across studies is that different stuttering researchers defined ‘recovery’ very differently.
 Some: